 Musical Traditions in the Catskills

-From Hudson River history to cultural attractions with a global relevance, the Catskills' museums offer diversity and discovery.
+From Hudson River history to cultural attractions with a global relevance, museums in the Catskills offer diversity and discovery.